The federal budget process

 - Get a more in-depth look at the federal budget process.

-- To track how government agencies and programs use this budgeted money, visit USAspending.gov.
+- Visit USAspending.gov to track how government agencies and programs use the budgeted money.

 Have a question?